FAUSheppy/potaris-next-gen/site/content/de/posts/vpn_https/index.md

                              '$session_time';
     access_log /var/log/nginx/tls.log sni_multiplexer;

 For me on Debian 9 (but this bug exists on multiple distributions), subsequent starts would fail, because nginx didn’t clear the unix-socket files on exit.
-You can fix this behaviour by editing the systemd-unit file with `systemctl edit nginx` and change `--retry QUIT/5` in `ExecStop` to `--retry TERM/5` by writing the flowing:
+You can fix this behavior by editing the systemd-unit file with `systemctl edit nginx` and change `--retry QUIT/5` in `ExecStop` to `--retry TERM/5` by writing the flowing:

     [Service]
     # unset exec stop